wjakob/nanobind/docs/api_extra.rst

    .. cpp:function:: bool is_valid() const

-      Check whether the tensor is in a valid state.
+      Check whether the array is in a valid state.

    .. cpp:function:: int32_t device_type() const

-      ID denoting the type of device hosting the tensor.
+      ID denoting the type of device hosting the array.
 This will match the ``value`` field of a device class, such as :cpp:class:`device::cpu::value
       <device::cpu>` or :cpp:class:`device::cuda::value <device::cuda>`.

    .. cpp:function:: int32_t device_id() const

-      In a multi-device/GPU setup, this function returns the ID of the device storing the tensor.
+      In a multi-device/GPU setup, this function returns the ID of the device storing the array.

    .. cpp:function:: const Scalar * data() const

-      Return a mutable pointer to the tensor data.
+      Return a mutable pointer to the array data.

    .. cpp:function:: Scalar * data()

-      Return a const pointer to the tensor data.
+      Return a const pointer to the array data.

    .. cpp:function:: template <typename...
 Ts> auto& operator()(Ts... indices)